 Then keep reading as we explain how to sell something on Facebook Marketplace, along with the platform’s best practices for your brand, and the number-one tool for keeping all your product data fresh and ready for the fast-paced social media platform.

 Why are brands and retailers flocking to Facebook Marketplace?
 Because it empowers them to cut through the noise to engage interested consumers, collect feedback on new offers, and build trust and reach within Facebook’s audience.
+The platform has become a vital space for shopping, attracting over a billion visitors monthly who engage in buying and selling.
 So, let’s take a closer look at these benefits:

 Engage consumers with strong purchase intent